Poodle

 Are Poodles hunting dogs?

 Yes!
-Poodles are hunting dogs and are known for their keen scent, sight and hearing.
-Their quick speed and ease in the water makes them especially adept at hunting waterfowl and other small
+Poodles are hunting dogs known for their keen sense of smell, sight and hearing.
+Their quick speed and ease in the water make them especially adept at hunting waterfowl and other small game.

 Are Poodles smart?

-Yes, Poodles are super-smart, which is why they have a lifelong love of learning and thrive in training sessions, classes or social situations.
-A bored Poodle may act out by engaging in destructive behavior like chewing or bathroom challenges.
+Yes, Poodles are super smart.
+They love learning and thrive in training sessions, classes and social situations.
+Indeed, they’re so smart that they get bored easily.
+And a bored Poodle may act out by engaging in destructive behavior such as chewing.

 Image